-PADRE BOULEVARD AND ENTERTAINMENT DISTRICT CODE VIII.
-SIGNAGE STANDARDS
+PADRE BOULEVARD AND ENTERTAINMENT DISTRICT CODE SECTION 8 SIGNAGE STANDRDS

 - 8.1 Applicability.
-For new and substantially modified signs, the standards in Table 8.1 shall apply and sign permits shall be approved administratively by the City of South Padre Island Building Official unless specifically noted in this section.
-Except as specifically listed below, all other signage and sign standards shall comply with Chapter 15 of the City of South padre Island City Ordinances, as amended. - 8.2 Master Sign Plans.
-An applicant has the option to establish unique sign standards including size, color, type, design, and location.
-Such applications shall be reviewed as "Master Sign Plans" by the City of South Padre Island Building Official and are subject to approval of the City Council.
-In evaluating a Master Sign Plan, the City Council shall consider the extent to which the application meets the proposed Sign Plan: - 8.2.1 Promotes consistency among signs within a development thus creating visual harmony between signs, buildings, and other components of the property; - 8.2.2 Enhances the compatibility of signs with the architectural and site design features within a development; - 8.2.3 Encourages signage that is in character with planned and existing uses thus creating a unique sense of place; and - 8.2.4 Encourages multi-tenant commercial uses to develop a unique set of sign regulations in conjunction with development standards.
+For new substantially modified signs, the standards in Table 8.1 shall apply and sign permits shall be approved administratively by the City of South Padre Island Building Official unless specifically noted in this section, or this code. - 8.1.1 Except as specifically noted in this section, or this Code, all other standards, rules, and regulations for Signs shall comply with Chapter 15 of the City Code, as amended.
+If a type of sign is not specified in table 8.1 the provisions of Chapter 15 of the City Code (The Sign Ordinance) shall be referred to and governs and controls. - 8.1.2 Unless specifically defined in this Code, the definitions of Chapter 15 of the City Code regulations for signs shall apply. - 8.2 Master Sign Plans.
+An applications shall be reviewed as "Master Sign Plans" by the City of South Padre Island Building Official and are subject to approval of the Planning and Zoning Commission.
+In evaluating a Master Sign Plan, the Planning and Zoning Commission shall consider the extent to which the application meets the proposed Master Sign Plan and consider the Master Sign Plan: - (a) Promotes consistency among signs within a development thus creating visual harmony between signs, buildings, and other components of the property; - (b) Enhances the compatibility of signs with the architectural and site design features within a development; - (c) Encourages signage that is in character with planned and existing uses thus creating a unique sense of place; and - (d) Encourages multi-tenant commercial uses to develop a unique set of sign regulations in conjunction with development standards. - 8.2.1 The decision of the Planning and Zoning Commission may be appealed t the City Council in accordance with the procedures provided for in Sec.
+3.2.3 of this Code.